Maury Island incident: Initial story

 On July 29, Arnold interviewed Harold Dahl, who reported:

 On June 21, 1947 in the afternoon about two o'clock, I was patrolling the east bay of Maury Island [...]
 I, as captain, was steering my patrol boat close to the shore of a bay on Maury Island.
 On board were two crewmen, my fifteen-year-old son and his dog.
 As I looked up from the wheel on my boat I noticed six very large doughnut-shaped aircraft.

 Dahl said that one of the objects "began spewing forth what seemed like thousands of newspapers from somewhere on the inside of its center.
-These newspapers, which turned out to be a white type of very light weight metal, fluttered to earth".
+These newspapers, which turned out to be a white type of very lightweight metal, fluttered to earth".
 According to Dahl, a substance resembling lava rocks fell onto their boat, breaking a worker's arm and killing a dog.

 Dahl said his superior officer, Fred Crisman, investigated the incident.
 Dahl also claimed he was later approached by a man in a dark suit and told not to talk about the event.
 Crisman, when interviewed, reported having recovered debris from Maury Island and having witnessed an unusual craft.